 But Hasselbeck, who turns 40 later this month, also understands what this game means to the younger guys.

-Now, in the twilight of his career, Hasselbeck is fighting to prove something else - he can still excel in a young man's game.
+Now, in the twilight of his career, Hasselbeck isn't fighting to prove something else -- he can still play excel in a young man's game.

 Luck has no doubts.